Kenny Kadji: 2016–17 season

 On July 23, 2016, Kadji signed with Lithuanian club Lietuvos rytas Vilnius.
 On October 2, 2016, he parted ways with Lietuvos rytas after three games and signed with Turkish club Trabzonspor for the rest of the season.

 2017–18 & 2018–19 season

 On June 9, 2017, Kadji signed with Turkish club Tofaş for the 2017–18 season.

 2019–20 season

 On September 14, 2019, he has signed with Estudiantes of the Spanish Liga ACB.

 On February 29, 2020, he has signed with Türk Telekom of the Turkish Super League.

 2020–21 season

 On August 17, 2020, Kadji signed with Frutti Extra Bursaspor of the Turkish league.

 2021–22 season

 On July 21, 2021, he has signed with BCM Gravelines-Dunkerque of the LNB Pro A.

 2022–23 season

 On July 23, 2022, he has signed with Hapoel Holon of the Israeli Basketball Premier League.
 On January 30, 2023, he signed with Limoges CSP of the LNB Pro A.

+2023–24 season

+In September 2023, Kadji was signed by Al-Ahli Jeddah of Saudi Arabia.

+2024–25 season

+On September 21, 2024, Kadji signed a 6-month contract with Kadji Sports Academy (KSA) in Cameroon, after having been the owner and president of the club for the past years already.

+On November 16, 2024, Kadji signed with the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA) as the team's import for the 2024–25 PBA Commissioner's Cup.
+However, he was replaced by Deon Thompson before playing a game for the team.

+On December 23, 2024, Kadji signed with the Beirut Club of the Lebanese Basketball League.

+Personal

+Kadji is the owner and president of the Kadji Sports Academy (KSA) basketball team.
+In September 2024, he joined the team as a player.